 - Dogs must be on leash and clean up after your dog

 - Food is allowed in the garden

-Finding Gresham Japanese Garden is quite simple.
-Head to Historic Downtown Gresham and enter through Main City Park off of Powell Blvd and Main Street.
+Finding Tsuru Island is quite simple.
+Head to Historic Downtown Gresham and enter through Main City Park off of Powell Blvd and Main Avenue.

-Garden tours are typically given by the Japanese Garden’s lead gardener, Jim Card.
+Garden tours are typically given by the Japanese Garden’s Garden Director, Jim Card.
 Tours are available for groups larger than five people and are by appointment only.
 Donations are appreciated.